jpdery/moobile-core-doc/Source/Guides/HelloWorld.md

 Hello World
 ================================================================================

 This guide will walk you through the steps needed create an app with a single button displaying an alert upon being tapped.
-Through this tutorial, you will learn how to create a view, a view controller and how to customize a view through CSS styles.
+Through this tutorial, you will learn how to create a view controller, load its view and customize it using CSS styles.

 ### Requirements